wverac/openstack_lab/README.md

 Deploy an [OpenStack](https://www.openstack.org/) Lab in a single node with [DevStack](https://docs.openstack.org/devstack/latest/), [Terrafrom](https://terraform.io) and [Ansible](https://ansible.com)

 ## Deploy the local VM using terraform and libvirt as provider
-This will use your default ssh key to acces to the nodes
+This will use your default ssh key to acces to the node

 ```
 ~/.ssh/id_rsa.pub